There is little if any hard evidence available to the public, that

 Pentagon.
 Others reported seeing a commuter plane (Could this

 have been a cruise missile?).
-But their accounts are contradicted by CNN's
+However, their accounts are contradicted by more credible witnesses -- CNN's Jamie McIntyre, Fire Chief Plaugher,

 Then there's the May 23, 2003 testimony of Norman Y. Mineta,